What Is Reinforcement Learning: A Complete Guide

 Reinforcement Learning in Python

 Implementing Reinforcement Learning (RL) in Python typically involves using specific libraries that facilitate the creation, manipulation, and visualization of RL models.
-Here’s a guide on how to start with RL in Python, including an example using one of the most popular libraries for RL, gym, from OpenAI.
+Here’s a guide on how to start with RL in Python, including a reinforcement learning example using one of the most popular libraries for RL, gym, from OpenAI.

 Step 1: Setting Up Your Environment